OpenSlides/openslides-backend/docs/actions/speaker.create.md

 - `point_of_order_category_id` is only allowed and in this case required, if `point_of_order` is true and `meeting.list_of_speakers_enable_point_of_order_categories` is also true.
 This opens an alternative way to get the point-of-order-speakers sorted, see [Point of order](https://github.com/OpenSlides/OpenSlides/wiki/List-of-speakers#point-of-order).
 - If `meeting/list_of_speakers_present_users_only` is true, the user must be present (`user/present_in_meeting_ids`).
 - The `weight` must be calculated as described in [Point of order](https://github.com/OpenSlides/OpenSlides/wiki/List-of-speakers#point-of-order) with an eye to detail regarding point of order speakers.
 - If `meeting.list_of_speakers_allow_multiple_speakers` is `False`, the given user must not be already waiting.
 It is allowed to have the user once as a normal speaker and once as a point of order speaker, but not two speakers of the same type.
+Answers are excluded from this.
 - The user must belong to the meeting.
 - `speech_state` can only be set to `pro` or `contra` if `meeting/list_of_speakers_enable_pro_contra_speech` is true
 - `speech_state` can only be set to `contribution` if `list_of_speakers.can_manage` or